-- Successfully complete at a minimum two college classes per award year.
+- Successfully complete at least two college classes per award year (Fall, Spring, Summer Semester).

-More information regarding CCCPDF can be found on the Maryland State Department of Education’s website.
+More information regarding CCCPDF can be found on the Maryland Public Schools website.

-For information about the scholarship program or before sending in an application to MSDE, contact Alison Hess, CCCPDF Grant Coordinator, at 240-200-2604, or email firstname.lastname@example.org
+For information about the scholarship program or before sending in an application to MSDE, contact Alison Hess, Project Manager, at 240-500-2604, or email firstname.lastname@example.org.